bordoley/bordoley.github.io/Resume.md

 *December, 2005 - December, 2009*: **T-mobile, Sr. System Design Engineer** (MyAlbum and Picture Messaging)

 ## Technical Skills
-* Experience using a broad range of programming languages including ReasonML/OCaml/Bucklescript, modern JavaScript (ES6/ESNext), Typescript, Flow, C#, Java and Hack.
+* Proficient in a broad range of programming languages including ReasonML/OCaml/Bucklescript, modern JavaScript (ES6/ESNext), Typescript, Flow, C#, Java and Hack.
-* Expert experience architecting ReactJS based applications, including effective use of functional components using hooks, and designing for concurrent mode.
+* Expert in architecting ReactJS based applications, including effective use of functional components using hooks, and designing for concurrent mode.
-* Significant experience utilizing functional and reactive programming (Rx.NET, RxJS) techniques to develop elegant and terse solutions to complex problems.
+* Significant experience using functional and reactive programming (Rx.NET, RxJS) techniques to develop elegant and terse solutions to complex softare engineering problems.
 * Solid foundation in networking fundamentals including OSI network model, TCP/IP and the HTTP protocol, and RESTful APIs.

 ## Education